qltd/knight-wallace/wp-content/plugins/media-cleaner-pro/readme.txt

 == Changelog ==

+= 6.4.3 (2022/08/20) =
+* Add: Auto-retry in the UI.

+= 6.4.2 (2022/08/03) =
+* Fix: Tiny UI issues in Safari.

+= 6.4.1 (2022/07/25) =
+* Add: Select a range of items by using shift.
+* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be... the best Database Cleaner!
+You can find it [here](https://wordpress.org/plugins/database-cleaner).
+* Info: I am working hard on Media Cleaner.
+If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

 = 6.4.0 (2022/06/30) =
 * Add: Support for retry when an error occurs.
 * Fix: There was an issue with the resolution of some filepaths.